Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Introduction

 \end{itemize} We call a Wigner matrix a GUE if its off-diagonal entries are $\mathbb{C}\mathcal{N}(0, N^{-1})$ and the diagonal entries are $\mathcal{N}(0, N^{-1})$.
 We call a Wigner matrix a GOE if its off-diagonal entries are $\mathcal{N}(0, N^{-1})$ and the diagonal entries are $\mathcal{N}(0, 2N^{-1})$. \end{definition}

-\begin{remark} We remark here that the condition that the odd cumulants are zero is satisfied by all symmetrically distributed random variables.
-Further, it is known that the the last condition on the bound of the cumulants is equivalent to the entries being subexponetial, that is, $\mathbb{E}(\exp(\delta |x_{i,j}|))<\infty$ for some $\delta>0$.
-We refer to Lemma 2.8 of \cite{DJ} for such a fact, for instance. \end{remark}
+\begin{remark} We remark that the condition that the odd cumulants are zero is satisfied by all symmetrically distributed random variables.
+Furthermore, it is known that the cumulant bound condition is equivalent to the entries being subexponential, that is, $\mathbb{E}(\exp(\delta |x_{i,j}|))<\infty$ for some $\delta>0$.
+We refer to Lemma 2.8 of \cite{DJ} for this fact.
+The subexponential assumption is natural, as we will consider cumulants of arbitrary order.
+Nevertheless, it is possible to consider distributions with heavier tails of the form $\mathbb{P}(|x_{ij}|>t)\sim \exp(-t^{\gamma})$ with $\gamma\in (0,1)$.
+We leave this potential extension to interested readers.
+Further, note that the vanishing of all odd cumulants together with a subexponential tail implies symmetry of the distribution for a real random variable.
+But we prefer to state our conditions in terms of cumulants as they will be directly used in future discussions.
+We believe the vanishing odd cumulants condition can be weakened, but this is beyond our current techniques, as it will be crucial when we reduce our combinatorial argument for the Wigner case to the Gaussian case; see the proof of Theorem \ref{Theorem: Order of Wigner case for t()} for instance. \end{remark}

 Let $\mathcal{X}=(X_i)_{i\in I}$ be a collection of independent random matrices.
 We write

 for any $p\in I$.
 In the sequel, we say that $\mathcal{X}\sim GUE, GOE, Wigner$ if it is a collection of independent GUE, GOE, or Wigner matrices, respectively.
 In addition, let $\mathcal{D}=(D_j)_{j\in J}$ be a collection of $N\times N$ deterministic matrices $D_j\equiv D_j(N)$ such that for any $j\in J$, where $||\cdot||$ denotes the operator norm.
 We consider a polynomial in $\mathcal{X}$ and $\mathcal{D}$ variables as follows